flplima/laika/README.md

 Laika is still in development and any contribution is welcome!
 Below is a list of what I would like to improve:

+Laika is still in development and any contribution is welcome!
+Here's how you can contribute:

+- Fork this repository and create your branch.
+  - Example: feature/my-awesome-feature or fix/annoying-bug;
+- Run `yarn install` in the root directory of your repository;
+- Make your changes, example, add new skills, fix a bug, etc...
+- Make a pull request

 ## TODO

 - Show old messages when opening the app